pdurbin/foodeys-vagrant/readme.md

     exit
     vagrant halt
     vagrant up

-Once the VM is back up, log in with vagrant/vagrant, start GlassFish in /downloads, launch NetBeans from /downloads, open the Foodeys project, and try a build.
+    ssh vagrant
+    /downloads/glassfish4/bin/asadmin start-database

+Then log in to GNOME with vagrant/vagrant and:

+- launch NetBeans with `/downloads/netbeans/bin/netbeans`
+- add a GlassFish sever using the path `/downloads/glassfish4`
+- open the Foodeys project
+- click "Resolve" to initiate a priming build
+- run the project and <http://localhost:8080/Application/> should open